icon-project/documentation/howto/how-to-estimate-required-step.md

 excerpt: ""
 ---

-To make the submitted TX be executed successfully, the `step_limit` property should be input properly.
+It is important to set a proper `stepLimit` value in your transaction to make the submitted transaction executed successfully.
-This document explains how to estimate the required STEPs.
+This document explains how to systemically estimate the required Step.

 ## Intended Audience

-Anybody who sends transactions to ICON Network using their own systems(using SDKs, TBears or JSON-RPC for ICON).
+Anyone who sends transactions to the ICON Network

 ## Purpose

-Users are able to estimate the required STEPs for their transactions following this document.
+To learn how to estimate the required Step for their transactions using ICON SDKs, T-Bears CLI or  JSON-RPC API calls.

 ## Prerequisite

-- Knowledge of the ICON JSON RPC.
+- Understand how ICON JSON-RPC APIs work.
-- Need to know how to submit a transaction to the ICON Network.
+- Need to know how to submit a transaction to the ICON Network using various tools.

 ## How-To

-The STEP estimation can be requested through JSON-RPC, similar form to sending transactions.
+The mechanism of requesting Step estimation is very similar to sending transactions.

-#### Sending Transaction
+### Request and Response

-Transactions will be submitted as the following example.
+#### Transaction Request

-This example shows the transaction request that invoking `transfer` on an IRC2 contract.
+The following example is a transaction request message that will invoke the `transfer` method on the IRC2 token contract.

 ```json
 {